forumone/wp-cfm/README.md

 * **group**: (optional) A group name, allowing multiple configuration options to be grouped together.
 This is only used in the admin UI.
 Default = "WP Options"
 * **callback**: (optional) If the configuration data is **not** stored within `wp_options`, then WP-CFM needs to know how to Pull it into the database.
 This parameter accepts a (string) function name or (array) method.
 A `$params` array is passed into the callback function (see below).

-#### Is that it?

-Almost!
-WP-CFM automatically handles configuration within the `wp_options` table, and `wp_options` for multisite network-wide site options.
-If your plugin stores settings elsewhere, then use the above `callback` parameter to tell WP-CFM how to properly import (Pull) configuration into the database.

 ```php
 /**
  * $params['name']          The option name